 Leslie also tours the country appearing in concert halls with major symphony orchestras.
 She has performed with The National Symphony Orchestra, The Cincinnati Pops, the Indianapolis Symphony Orchestra, and The Rhode Island Symphony, to name a few.
 In addition, she has famously performed with the NSO before 300,000 people during a Memorial Day Concert on the West Lawn of the U. S. Capitol.
 That concert reached millions more as the event was televised live by PBS.

-Recent television appearances include Memphis Beat; NYC 22; The Good Wife; and an upcoming three-episode arc on Nurse Jackie.
+Recent television appearances include Memphis Beat; NYC 22; The Good Wife; and a three-episode arc on the final season of Nurse Jackie.
+Leslie also stars as Blind Al in the upcoming 20th Century Fox film Deadpool.
 Recent recordings include the cast recording of Pipe Dream; Uptown/Downtown; On My Way to You: The Songs of Alan and Marilyn Bergman; and Wishing You a Happy New Year with the Curtis McKonly Orchestra.